idealab-isu/de-la-mo/doc/index.rst

 Check for and troubleshoot any compilation or install errors.
 You may need root or administrator privledges to do the install.

-A path file (*.pth) is generated during the build process and then copied to the system ${PYTHON_SITE_PACKAGES} directory during installation.
-This path file points to the installation `delamo/` directory and enables python scripts to import delamo without having to have delamo itself placed in ${PYTHON_SITE_PACKAGES}.
+A path file (\*.pth) is generated during the build process and then copied to the Python site-packages directory during installation.
+This path file points to the installation delamo/ directory and enables python scripts to import delamo without having to have delamo itself placed in site-packages.

 Finally you will need to make your ACIS license available to De-La-Mo.
 To run the examples, place the license (which is a string of uppercase